-CURRICULAR/NONCURRICULAR STUDENT CLUBS

-PARENT CONSENT FORM
+CURRICULAR/NONCURRICULAR STUDENT CLUBS PARENT CONSENT FORM

-Student Name:
+1. Student Name:

-Club name (filled out by school):
+2. Club name (filled out by school):

-Club purpose (filled out by school):
+3. Club purpose (filled out by school):

-Club goals (filled out by school):
+4. Club goals (filled out by school):

-Beginning and ending dates of club authorization (filled out by school):
+5. Beginning and ending dates of club a Beginning: Ending: authorization (filled out by school):

-a.
-Beginning:

-b.
-Ending:

-Tentative schedule of club activities (to extent known-filled out by school):
+Dates: Times: (to extent known-filled out by school):

-a.
-Dates:

-b.
-Times:

-c.
-Places:

-Name of club supervisor/monitor/sponsor (filled out by school):
+7. Name of club supervisor/monitor/sp ponsor (filled out by school):

-Costs to student/family, if any (filled out by school):
+8. Costs to student/family, if any (filled d out by school):

-costs to studenty family, if any (fined out by school).

-Other information, if any:

 Student signature: Date:

 Parent signature: Date:

-- > Form shall be maintained at school by the Administration. - > Further information about the law that requires this form can be found in Utah Code
+Form shall be maintained at school by the Administration.

+that requires this form can be found in Utah -11-1201 through 12 14.

+M